-- Supports explicit FTP over SSL.
-Implicit FTP over SSL is not supported.
+- Supports implicit and explicit FTP over SSL.

 Supports FTP, sFTP, and FTP over SSL connections.
 For FTP over SSL connections, you must use an SSL certificate in Public-Key Cryptography Standard (PKCS12) format.
 For sFTP connections using a key, you must use a key in PEM format.

 Supports self-diagnosing connectivity issues that may occur when integrating with external sFTP servers.

 Supports host key authentication, public key authentication, and multilevel authentication: